Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

-Classic Tomb Raider Tips & Strategy
+Classic Tomb Raider Tips and Strategy · Part 2

 Combat: Choosing & Using Weapons

-Early on in the game, you probably won't have much choice—pistols, maybe a shotgun.
+Early in the game, you probably won't have much choice—pistols, maybe a shotgun.
 Later, you'll have a variety of weapons at your disposal so you'll need to set some priorities.
 You may be tempted to use your high-powered weapons as soon as you find them, but remember that the enemies in the later levels are bigger and tougher.
 Also, certain enemies can be taken out more easily with certain weapons.
 I've provided some general tips below and a few case-by-case recommendations in the walkthroughs for each level.
 You'll undoubtedly come up with your own methods.

 SHOOTING FISH (OR WHATEVER) IN A BARREL.
 Most Tomb Raider enemies can't climb.
 So creatures on the ground can't reach you if you climb on a block or ledge.
 Similarly, most creatures in the water can't move on land, and vice versa.
 So get Lara to a spot where her enemies can't go, then use the pistols, which have unlimited ammunition, to make the kill.
-A few exceptions: Obviously if someone or something is shooting at Lara, pick a more powerful weapon to fight back.
-Also, human foes can shoot at her when she's in the water, so you'll have to come out to finish them off.

 USING LARA AS BAIT.
 If you suspect there are enemies below but they haven't come out yet, you can make Lara drop and hang to draw them out.
 This is the same as the safety-drop move, only you don't let go.
 Instead, hang until the enemies emerge, then pull up and take care of business.
 This works with water dwellers like crocodiles and barracudas too.
 Take a quick swim to get their attention.
 Then climb out of the water to shoot them.

 In TR2, all the human foes can be beaten.
 I've found pistols or automatic pistols to be the weapon of choice except when fighting heavily armed or multiple attackers.
-In the water levels of TR2 and 3, the scuba divers can be taken out in the water with the harpoon gun, but it can be difficult to aim, and the reload time doesn't help.
+In the water levels of TR2 and 3, the scuba divers can be taken out in the water with the harpoon gun, but it can be difficult to aim, and the slow reload time doesn't help.
 For divers and other underwater enemies, it's often easier to get Lara to dry land as quickly as possible then use the pistols.

 WEAPONS AND TARGETING IN TR4 & 5.
 Lara's arsenal increases in every game, but in The Last Revelation and Chronicles, there are even more options.
 Some weapons can be combined with the laser sight for more accurate long-distance targeting, and some can use different types of ammunition.
 Details on combining items and choosing ammo appear on the TR4 and TR5 controls pages, along with information on automatic and manual targeting.